MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-bot-in-app.md

 ## Additional resources

-In this article, we discussed various means of integrating bots with apps and explored the process of creating a cross-platform mobile app that runs a bot.
+This article covered various means of integrating bots with apps and explored the process of creating a cross-platform mobile app that runs a bot.
 To see the complete sample code (and step-by-step implementation guidance) for the example discussed above, review the following resources: